- nat sharp

 The effectiveness of infographics in marketing

-Infographics are creative, visual representations of information, usually statistics or informative steps in a process that are designed to be consumed easily, usually accompanying a detailed report or blog with a lot of data or written information.
+Infographics are creative, visual representations of information, usually statistics or informative steps in a process.
+They're designed to be consumed easily, often accompanying a report or blog with a lot of data or written information.

-They can be used to demonstrate the findings of a report or summarise the steps in a production process or service delivery for anyone reading it online to quickly grasp the points and detail what you’re trying to get across.
-You can use the infographic throughout all your online digital channels, like your website, social media and email.
-It can be a good asset to develop to secure press coverage too.
+They can be used to demonstrate the findings of a report or summarise the steps in a production process or service delivery to help the reader grasp the points and detail more easily.

 What are the benefits?

-It helps simplify a process, a heavy topic, the conclusions from a statistical report or explain a long list of features and functions of a product more easily
+They help to simplify a process, a heavy topic, the conclusions from a statistical report or explain a long list of features and functions of a product or service more easily

-Easily sharable to increase awareness of your business and grow your audience
+More likelihood to be shared which will help to increase awareness of your business and grow your audience further

 5 steps to creating an infographic